Special Operations Command (Brazil): Equipment

 Commandos and special forces are equipped with advanced gear and weaponry.
 A special forces operative may carry a radio, explosives, night vision, thermal or low-light goggles, first aid supplies, and up to 35 kilograms in their backpack.
 Standard "woodland" camouflage and the Shemagh scarf are commonly used.
 Their weapons include both Brazilian and foreign models, such as Beretta, Colt .45, and IMBEL M-976 pistols; the MP5 submachine gun; rifles and carbines like the H&K G53, M4, IMBEL IA2, ParaFAL and M16A2, light machine guns like the FN Minimi, shotguns from Franchi, Remington, Mossberg, and ENARM, and even flamethrowers.
 The EOTech holographic sight is the most widely used.
 Snipers employ the Remington M-24, Heckler & Koch PSG1, and Barrett M82 rifles.
 The Counterterrorism Detachment is trained in hand-to-hand combat using daggers.

 Detachments can infiltrate via air, water, or land, using specialized vehicles or fixed- or rotary-wing aircraft.
 Helicopters from the Army Aviation frequently support the command, but no component is specifically assigned to special operations support.
 Similarly, the Brazilian Air Force does not have squadrons dedicated exclusively to supporting special forces but trains for this purpose.
-In 2012, common aircraft used for special forces support included C-130 and CASA C-295 transports, F-5E fighters, AMX A-1 and A-29 Super Tucano attack aircraft, R-99A and R-99B aerial surveillance planes, and helicopters like the UH-60 Black Hawk, CH-34 Super Puma, and Mil Mi-35.
+In 2012, common aircraft used for special forces support included C-130 and CASA C-295 transports, F-5E fighters, AMX A-1 and A-29 Super Tucano attack aircraft, R-99A and R-99B aerial surveillance planes, and helicopters like the UH-60 Black Hawk, and CH-34 Super Puma.